w-czerski/mmo3/README.md

 ---

-## Requirements
-    Python 3.x
----

 ## License

 **GNU GENERAL PUBLIC LICENSE.**

-Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+Everyone is permitted to copy and distribute verbatim copies of this product.

 ---

 ## Contributing
 Have ideas for features?
 Found a bug?
-Feel free to open an issue or submit a pull request!
+Feel free to open an issue or submit a pull request :blush: